Burna-Buriash II: Egyptians

 Not only were matters of state of concern.
 "What you want from my land, write and it shall be brought, and what I want from your land, I will write, that it may be brought."
 But even in matters of trade, things went awry and, in EA 8, he complains that Egypt's Canaanite vassals had robbed and murdered his merchants.
 He demanded vengeance, naming Šum-Adda, the son of Balumme, affiliation unknown, and Šutatna, the son of Šaratum of Akka, as the villainous perpetrators.

 In his correspondence with the Pharaohs, he did not hesitate to remind them of their obligations, quoting ancient loyalties:

 In the time of Kurgalzu, my ancestor, all the Canaanites wrote here to him saying, "Come to the border of the country so we can revolt and be allied with you."
-My ancestor sent this (reply), saying, “Forget about being allied with me.
-If you become enemies of the king of Egypt, and are allied with anyone else, will I not then come and plunder you?”… For the sake of your ancestor my ancestor did not listen to them.
+My ancestor sent this (reply), saying, "Forget about being allied with me.
+If you become enemies of the king of Egypt, and are allied with anyone else, will I not then come and plunder you?"...
+For the sake of your ancestor my ancestor did not listen to them.

 — Burna-Buriaš, from tablet EA 9, BM 29785, line 19 onward.

 Posterity has not preserved any Egyptian response, however, Abdi-Heba, the Canaanite Mayor of Jerusalem, then a small hillside town, wrote in EA 287 that Kassite agents had attempted to break into his home and assassinate him.

-With regard to the Kassites… Though the house is well fortified, they attempted a very serious crime.
+With regard to the Kassites...
+Though the house is well fortified, they attempted a very serious crime.
 They took their tools, and I had to seek shelter by a support for the roof.
-And so if he (pharaoh) is going to send troops into Jerusalem, let them come with a garrison for regular service….
+And so if he (pharaoh) is going to send troops into Jerusalem, let them come with a garrison for regular service....
 And please make the Kassites responsible for the evil deed.
 I was almost killed by the Kassites in my own house.
 May the king make an inquiry in their regard.

 — Abdi-Heba, El-Amarna tablet EA 287.

-One letter preserves the apologetic response from a mārat šarri, or princess, to her ^{m}bé-lí-ia, or lord (Nefertiti to Burna-Buriaš?).
+The Amarna letter EA 12 preserves the apologetic response from a mārat šarri, or princess, to her ^{m}bé-lí-ia, or lord (Nefertiti to Burna-Buriaš?).
 The letters present a playful, forthright and at times petulant repartee, but perhaps conceal a cunning interplay between them, to confirm their relative status, cajole the provision of desirable commodities and measure their respective threat, best exemplified by Burna-Buriaš' feigned ignorance of the distance between their countries, a four-month journey by caravan.
 Here he seems to test Akhenaten to shame him into sending gold or perhaps just to gauge the extent of his potential military reach.